 Our primary requirements for liquidity and capital are working capital, inventory management, capital expenditures and general corporate needs.
 We expect these needs to continue as we develop and grow our business.
 Prior to the Merger, as an early-stage company, we primarily obtained cash to fund our operations through preferred stock offerings and debt instruments.
-As of June 30, 2022, we had \$242.7 million in cash and cash equivalents.
-We incurred a net loss of \$25.7 million and \$23.0 million for the three months ended June 30, 2022 and 2021, respectively, and a net loss of \$39.5 million and \$36.5 million for the six months ended June 30, 2022 and 2021, respectively.
-We incurred cash outflows from operating activities of \$52.5 million and \$18.3 million during the six months ended June 30, 2022 and 2021, respectively.
+As of September 30, 2022, we had \$218.5 million in cash and cash equivalents.
+We incurred a net loss of \$18.6 million and net income of \$20.8 million for the three months ended September 30, 2022 and 2021, respectively, and a net loss of \$58.1 million and \$15.7 million for the nine months ended September 30, 2022 and 2021, respectively.
+We incurred cash outflows from operating activities of \$69.4 million and \$42.6 million during the nine months ended September 30, 2022 and 2021, respectively.

 We expect our cash and cash equivalents, together with cash we expect to generate from future operations, will be sufficient to fund our operating expenses and capital expenditure requirements for a period of at least twelve months from the date of this Quarterly Report on Form 10-Q. However, because we are in the growth stage of our business and operate in an emerging field of technology, we expect to continue to invest in research and development and expand our sales and marketing teams worldwide.
 We are likely to require additional capital to respond to the expected growth in the demand for equipment purchases to support our "leased equipment" offering, technological advancements, competitive dynamics or technologies, customer demands, business opportunities, challenges, acquisitions or unforeseen circumstances and in either the short-term or long-term may determine to engage in equity or debt financings or enter into credit facilities for other reasons.
-If we are unable to obtain adequate financing on terms satisfactory to us, when we require it, our ability to continue to grow or support our business and to respond to business challenges could be significantly limited.
-In particular, global events such as the ongoing COVID-19 pandemic, including variants, international political turmoil, including Russia's invasion of Ukraine, ongoing supply chain disruptions, and increases in inflation and interest rates have resulted in, and may continue to result in, significant disruption of global financial markets, reducing our ability to access capital.
+If we are unable to obtain adequate financing or financing on terms satisfactory to us, when we require it, our ability to continue to grow or support our business and to respond to business challenges could be significantly limited.
+In particular, global events such as the public health emergencies, including the COVID-19 pandemic and its variants, international political turmoil, including Russia's invasion of Ukraine, ongoing supply chain disruptions, and prolonged inflation and rising interest rates have resulted in, and may continue to result in, significant disruption of global financial markets, reducing our ability to access capital.
 If we are unable to raise additional funds when or on the terms desired, our business, financial condition and results of operations could be adversely affected.